FredericGariepy/LighthouseLabs/PKM/W2/D5/project/Report.md

 # Executive Summary:
-> A short, one or two paragraph summary explaining what you have done.
-Include information about the top five SILs and the sensors and thresholds you are monitoring or recommending.

 A total 17 Sensors *types* were added.
 Sensors together create a 'baseline' from which anomalies can be detected.